 Barbara Jinks, Director Government Relations at Gas Infrastructure Europe analysed the important role LNG is going to have in the short and medium term.
 Unlike other alternative solutions LNG is already available in the EU major ports, safe and commercially viable with competitive prices.
 Therefore, Mrs Jinks affirmed the shipping industry cannot decarbonise and meet the current growing demand without the use of LNG.
 Moreover, LNG availability in EU ports is going to grow as the demand for LNG in the shipping sector is expanding.
 Thus, Mrs Jinks demanded to develop the right legal tools to foster the spread of LNG while keeping the EU financial support that has been fundamental for the development of LNG networks in different European ports.

 Nicolas Brahy, Managing Director of Hydrogen Europe highlighted the hydrogen industry capacity to become a viable shipping fuel alternative in the medium and long term.
-A technological alternative that is already feasible in the towage sector as it has a series of advantages like the size of ships and their type of operations, always linked to a port that can has its own hydrogen supply.
+Hydrogen is a technological alternative that is already feasible in the towage sector as it has a series of advantages, e.g. the size of ships and their type of operations, always linked to a port that can has its own hydrogen supply.
 Mr Brahy called for an ambitious policy framework that helps the public and private sectors building the necessary hydrogen infrastructure (bunkering, energy converters, storage, etc.) .
 This policy framework should be stable with long term legal certainty, with the sufficient R&D funding to trigger front-running applications and with a coordination of the technology choice(s) in the medium term.

 Celine Audenaerdt, Technical Manager at the Port of Antwerp described the decarbonization projects the Flemmish port is implementing.
 As the second busiest EU port, Antwerp wants to become a catalyst for the use of green and alternative fuels in the bunker market.
-As such, the port of Antwerp has already developed a series of projects like the installation of shore-side power cabinets to supply shore-side power to oceangoing ships, and especially the construction of a tug powered by hydrogen which shall be the first in the world.
+As such, the port of Antwerp has already developed a series of projects like the installation of shore-side power cabinets to supply shore-side power to oceangoing ships, and especially the construction of a hydrogen powered tug, the first of its kind in the world.

 Antoine Kedzierski, EU Commission Policy Officer outlined the main goals and measures included in the European Green Deal, among others, the inclusion of the shipping sector in the EU Emissions Trading System.
 These challenging goals impose the rapid advancements in the use of innovative low or zero emissions technologies and the widespread availability of alternative fuels in the sector.
 Thus, this era of “one-size-fits-all” for the energy used in the maritime sector is probably gone and the industry and policy makers need to look at all available technologies and their potential for specific ship types.
 Finally, Mr. Kedzierski described the measures the Commission has already taken to support the greening of the sector such as the funding opportunities offered by Connecting Europe Facility and Horizon Europe Programmes, the EIB’s Green Shipping Financing Programme or the creation of expert groups that facilitate the coordination between policy makers and the industry and assist the first in the development of the most effective measures.